 To address these limitations, researchers have explored more objective measures of human fatigue.
-In fact, a person's fatigue state can be reflected in changes in physiological signals, such as heart rate (HR), heart rate variability (HRV), electrocardiogram (ECG), electroencephalogram (EEG), galvanic skin response (GSR), skin temperature (ST), blood pressure(BP), electromyography(EMG) \cite{7516656,9551478} and blood oxygen saturation (SpO2).
-Studies have shown that when drivers enter a fatigued state, their HRV metrics change significantly.
-Notably, a decrease is often observed in the time domain on measures such as how much the time between heartbeats naturally varies and how much consecutive heartbeats differ from each other.
+In fact, a person's fatigue state can be reflected in changes in physiological signals, such as heart rate (HR), heart rate variability (HRV), electrocardiogram (ECG), EEG \cite{9464716,10488090}, galvanic skin response (GSR), skin temperature (ST), blood pressure (BP), EMG \cite{7516656,9551478}, and blood oxygen saturation (SpO2).
+Studies have shown that when drivers enter a fatigued state, their HRV metrics change clearly.
+For example, a decrease is often observed in time-domain measures, such as natural variability in interbeat intervals and differences between consecutive heartbeats.
 This suggests that the ability of the body to regulate heart activity is weakened.
-Similarly, HRV indicators in the frequency domain, such as the low-frequency and high-frequency ratios, often become unstable, reflecting an imbalance in the regulatory function of the autonomic nervous system \cite{7473750}.
-Additionally, GSR signals during fatigue are usually characterized by a rise in baseline conductance level and response fluctuations, which is closely correlated to enhanced sympathetic nerve activities \cite{Markiewicz2022}.
-Through real-time monitoring and joint analysis of these specific indicators, the subtle changes in the driver's physiological state can be captured more precisely, thus significantly improving the sensitivity and accuracy of the fatigue detection system \cite{10324398}.
-With technological advancement, physiological signal acquisition devices are becoming smaller and more user-friendly, significantly driving research in real-time fatigue monitoring \cite{mohanavelu2017assessment, 10488090}.
+Similarly, HRV indicators in the frequency domain, such as the low-frequency and high-frequency ratios, often become unstable, reflecting an imbalance in autonomic regulation \cite{7473750}.
+GSR signals during fatigue are also usually characterized by a rise in baseline conductance and response fluctuations, which are closely correlated with enhanced sympathetic nerve activity \cite{Markiewicz2022}.
+Through real-time monitoring and joint analysis of these indicators, subtle changes in the driver's physiological state can be captured more precisely, thereby improving the sensitivity and accuracy of the fatigue-detection system \cite{10324398}.
+With continued technological advancement, physiological signal-acquisition devices are becoming smaller and more user-friendly, enabling real-time fatigue monitoring \cite{mohanavelu2017assessment,hu2024physiological}.